fubar2/toolfactory-galaxy-docker/README.md

 *This container must be run in privileged mode, exposing important potential security risks*

 The TF is a specialised tool that requires a privileged docker container, based on docker-galaxy-stable.
-Although the TF tool will only run for administrative users, you are strongly advised not to expose this container on any public facing production hardware because that potential opportunity for privilege escalation is generally not an acceptable risk.
+Although the TF tool will only run for administrative tool builders, you are strongly advised not to expose this container on any public facing production hardware because that potential opportunity for privilege escalation is generally not an acceptable risk.

 TF generated tools are just normal Galaxy tool XML wrappers and tests, with no additional security vulnerabilities from the ToolFactory itself.